justine6/JustineLonglaT-Lane/docs/cal-integration-with-hero.md

 ## 🌤️ Hero Section Integration (with Framer Motion)

-Below is the production-ready **HeroSection.tsx** code used in Jutellane Solutions, with a smooth fade-in animation for the “Book IntroCall” button and hero text.
+Below is the production-ready **HeroSection.tsx** code used in Justine Longla T., with a smooth fade-in animation for the “Book IntroCall” button and hero text.

 ```tsx
 "use client";